banzaman/Awesome-books/README.md

 ## Built With

-- HTML, CSS
-- Vanilla Javascript
+- Technologies used: HTML, CSS, Javascript

 ## Live Demo (if available)